dimagi/commcare-hq/docs/overview/architecture.rst

 account information.

 Also stored in a relational database, are tables of domain-specific transactional reporting data.
-For a particular reporting need, our reporting framework stores a table where each row contains the relevant indicators aggregated to some minimum interval (such as one day) as well as any values necessary for filtering.
-Thus any person or system can use standard SQL reporting queries or tools to build quantitative reports capable of drill-down, drill-through, and slice-and-dice operations.
+For a particular reporting need, our User Configurable Reporting framework (UCR) stores a table where each row contains the relevant indicators as well as any values necessary for filtering.

 For larger deployments the PostgreSQL database is sharded.
-Our primary data is sharded using a library called PL/Proxy as well as application logic written in the Django framework.
-Reporting data is sharded using CitusDB, an enterprise open-source sharding solution for PostgreSQL databases.
+Our primary data is sharded using a library called PL/Proxy as well as application logic written in the Python.

 PostgreSQL is a powerful, open source object-relational database system.
 It has more than 15 years of active development and a proven architecture that has earned it a strong reputation for reliability, data integrity, and